mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

     else if (spike.angle === -90) spike.body.setSize(6, 32).setOffset(26, 0);
     else if (spike.angle === 90) spike.body.setSize(6, 32).setOffset(0, 0);

-    // And lastly, remove the spike tile from the laye this.groundLayer.removeTileAt(tile.x, tile.y);
+    // And lastly, remove the spike tile from the layer this.groundLayer.removeTileAt(tile.x, tile.y);
   }
 });